 This post may contain affiliate links.
 Please read my disclosure policy.

-My Pepperoni Pizza Quesadilla recipe is a tasty twist on pizza but done in minutes!
-Pepperoni, cheese and other toppings make this a family friendly snack or lunch idea!
+Done in just 15 minutes or less, my Pepperoni Pizza Quesadilla recipe is a tasty twist on the flavors your family loves.
+Pepperoni, cheese and other customizable toppings makes this an easy, family friendly meal!

 Quesadillas have been a staple around our house for as long as I can remember.
-They’re so easy to make and my kids love them!
+They’re so easy to make and my family loves them!

 A tasty twist on a traditional quesadillas recipe that combines the favorite flavors of pizza, they are perfect for a snack or light dinner.
 Pair it with a salad and you’ve got a simple, healthy meal for your family!

 Living in Tex-Mex country, we’ve been eating quesadillas for as long as I can remember.
 If you’re not familiar with them, they are simply two tortillas filled with cheese and sometimes meats, vegetables, beans and spices.

 Then, they are grilled in a sauté pan.
 Kind of like a more American traditional sandwich, the grilled cheese sandwich.
 We usually prefer flour tortillas but corn tortillas are not uncommon for quesadillas.

 The ingredients to make pizza quesadillas are all fairly simple to find at your local grocery store.